geovedi/book-notes/2000/the-age-of-spiritual-machines.notes.md

-# The Age of Spiritual Machines
+# The Age of Spiritual Machines: When Computers Exceed Human Intelligence
 Author: Ray Kurzweil

 ## Prologue: An Inexorable Emergence